$Id: bluetooth.md,v 1.12 2022/05/28 14:55:02 cvs Exp $

-OpenBSD removed Bluetooth support in 2014, so officially there is no way to connect a Bluetooth to your OpenBSD system.
+OpenBSD removed Bluetooth support in 2014, so officially there is no way to connect a Bluetooth device to your OpenBSD system.
 However, jcs@ posted on Twitter that he found a simple way to play audio via Bluetooth.
 He recommended the Creative BT-W2 USB dongle.

 Just plug it in and you should be good to go and see messages similar to the following in your system’s log and the stick should show a flashing blue light.